-Memorial Day is about remembering those who have paid the ultimate price for freedom, country — and a uniform very few citizens these days volunteer to wear.
+Memorial Day, a national holiday celebrated on Monday, is about remembering those who have paid the ultimate price for freedom, country — and a uniform very few citizens these days volunteer to wear.

 It follows three characters who struggle with being away from the war — and from being called “heroes” who are thrust into the spotlight.
 Eastwood, an Army veteran himself, directs with a quiet but moving and realistic touch that sets “Flags” apart from other military films.

 The movie captures the gap between civilian and veteran that still exists today — and its closing moments express what so many men and women who have served feel but find difficult to express to family and friends who don’t know a thing about the military.

 2.)
 “Saving Private Ryan” (1998).
 Few military movies are as beloved as “Saving Private Ryan.”
 The opening sequence is one of the best and most thrilling ever put to film.
 Director Steven Spielberg follows his characters as they race to the beaches of Omaha during the Normandy invasion in World War II — and it feels about as close to the real thing as a filmmaker can get without being there.

 The storyline of “Ryan” has always been a little kooky.
 A platoon is sent on a mission to find a Pvt.
 Ryan and bring him home, since he’s the last surviving son of a mother of four.
 Tom Hanks’ performance is sharp and surprisingly profound, even for him.
 It’s a thrilling movie that ends with a soldier looking at the names of men he once knew at the Normandy American Cemetery and Memorial in Normandy, France.
 In those final moments, the sacrifice of everything we’ve seen before comes together — and Spielberg helps us understand the depths to which servicemen and women are willing to go while in uniform.